The Honorable S. Reed Morian

 G. Dave Scott of Richmond is Chairman of the Boards of the Brazos River Authority.
 He is a past president of Texas and Southwestern Cattle Raisers Association.
 Currently, he is member of the TSCRA Executive Committee.
 He serves as a Board Member of National Cattlemen's Beef Association and as a Board Member of Western States Water Development.
 He is a member of Texas Livestock Market.
 He has life memberships with Brazoria County Cattlemen's Association, Fort Bend County Fair Association and Houston Livestock Show and Rodeo, where he is a past chairman of the Range Bull and Heifer Committee.
 Mr. Scott attended the University of Houston and Sam Houston State University.

-Mr. John Zacek
+The Honorable John Zacek

 South Texas Area Prosperity Bank